 - Several different settings for strap height, hip width and buckle

 - Plush seat cover, shoulder strap covers, buckle cover and infant insert

 - Lockoff can be used for seatbelt or for lower LATCH anchor installations

 - EPS foam lines the entire inside of the carrier

 - The seat comes out of the box with the harness routed in the 3rd set of slots (3rd from the bottom) which is too high for a newborn.
 This means most parents will have to make an adjustment (moving the straps down to the 2nd set of slots; or the lowest slots for a preemie) before they can use the seat for their newborn.

 - The adjustments themselves are a bit cumbersome.

 - The harness is relatively short for how long lasting the seat itself could be.

 Evenflo has been a reliable member of the carseat community for many years and their new SafeMax Series, including this new SafeMax Infant Seat, ups the bar again by offering robust crash testing (side impact, rollover and higher speed).
-The seat features an easy to use seatbelt lockoff and plush inserts and fabrics, as well as an easy to read dual weight recline indicator.
-The fit to child for very small infants couldn’t be better and the wide variety of sizing on the shoulders, hips and crotch buckle allow the seat to grow with the child easily and for the duration of their time in it.
+The seat features an easy-to-use seatbelt lockoff and plush inserts and fabrics, as well as an easy-to-read dual weight recline indicator.
+The fit for very small infants is fantastic and the wide variety of sizing on the shoulders, hips and crotch buckle allow the seat to grow with the child easily and for the duration of their time in it.
 Between the safety features, the fit and the overall quality of the seat, I would whole-heartedly recommend the SafeMax Infant Seat to parents in the market for a new infant seat.
 I have a feeling we’re going to see a lot of companies following in Evenflo’s footsteps, both in crash testing and quality.